Qumulo/docs/integration-guide/varonis/troubleshooting-qumulo-broker.md

    }
    ```

-1. Use the input log from the from the `/var/log/qumulo_audit.log` file to run the `/opt/qumulo/QumuloBroker/events/Broker` command manually. {{page.varJSONreadability}}
+1. Use the input log from the from the `/var/log/qumulo_audit.log` file to run the `/opt/qumulo/QumuloBroker/events/Broker` command manually.

    {% include note.html content="Change the timestamp definition in your input to [ISO 8601 with milliseconds](https://en.wikipedia.org/wiki/ISO_8601)." %}